 - Apprenticeship Agreement – Apprentices under an Apprenticeship Agreement do not benefit from any enhanced contractual rights.
 This means that employers can treat apprentices the same way as other employees.
 Therefore, employers can effectively performance manage under-performing apprentices as they would any other employee.

 The treatment of Modern Apprenticeships will depend on the form of the agreement they are engaged under (i.e. whether it is a contract of apprenticeship or an Apprenticeship Agreement).
 If a dispute arises over the nature of a particular apprenticeship, it will be for the courts to determine which form of apprenticeship is in place.
 The form of the agreement and whether it complies with the ASCLA conditions will be key in this respect.
 An employer who fails to include all the relevant provisions to qualify as an Apprenticeship Agreement under ASCLA may find they have inadvertently created a contract of apprenticeship.
 Therefore it is key to get your apprenticeship agreements correctly drafted.
 By issuing a standard contract of employment to an apprentice it is likely that a contract of apprenticeship will have been created, even if this was not the intention.

-Top Tips for protecting your school
+Top tips for protecting your organisation

 Here are just some of our top tips for employers in relation to apprenticeships: